CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It prints `Successfully connected to the database.` and `Unable to insert values in the table.`.

-- It prints `Successfully connected to the database.` and `Successfully inserted values in the table.`.
+- It prints `Successfully connected to the database.` and `Successfully inserted the values into the table.`.

-/// type=MS, answer=[3,5]
+/// type=MS, answer=[2,5]

 Which statements correctly describe the error message?

 - On line 4, the `students` table does not exist.

-- The table name is not allowed in an `INSERT` statement.

-- The `INSERT INTO` statement is miswritten as `INSERT` on line 4.
+- The `INSERT INTO` command is miswritten as `INSERT` on line 4.
 - There is no comma `,` between the values `John` and `Smith` on line 4.

+- On line 4, the table name `students` is not allowed in an `INSERT` command.

 - On line 4, the SQL statement `INSERT students (firstname, lastname, birthdate, gender) VALUES ('John', 'Smith', '1999-02-10', 'Male')` is incorrect.